Silk Hope

 Silk Hope is a 1999 made-for-TV romantic-drama film that starred Farrah Fawcett, along with Brad Johnson, Ashley Crow, and Scott Bryce.

 Plot

 Frannie Vaughn (Fawcett) comes back home after being away a long time, only to find that her mother has died.
-She also finds out that her sister, Natalie (Crow) and her fiance, Jake (Bryce), are planning to sell the acres once owned by Frannie and Natalie's family.
+She also finds out that her sister, Natalie (Crow) and her fiancé, Jake (Bryce), are planning to sell the acres once owned by Frannie and Natalie's family.
 To buy the land back from her sister, Frannie gets a job and falls in love with a fellow worker, Rubin (Johnson).
 In the end, Frannie's dreams come true and Natalie comes to her senses and moves into the old family house with Frannie and Rubin.